hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pixel_art_depiction_of_a_space_station_with_blocky_7c807864-d2a1-4217-a8b0-acdac05bf295-0_0.content.md

 ## Contact Us

 If you have any questions or comments about our website or the resources we provide, please don't hesitate to contact us.
-You can reach us by email at [email protected] or by phone at (555) 123-4567.
+You can reach us by email at me@pavolhejny.com or by phone at (555) 123-4567.

 Thank you for visiting our website, and we hope you enjoy exploring the wonders of space with us.